SkillFP/SkillFP/README.md

 ❀ So you are...? ❀
 </h1>
 <p>
-Currently a student from UNLP, this is my first year.
-While I'm learning the basics about programming in college, in my free time I'll be learning how to code HTML, CSS and JS.
+Currently a student from UNLP.
+While I'm learning the basics about programming in college, in my free time I'll be learning how to code in other languages.
 </p>
 <p>
-In this moment I'm focusing in the Introductory Course of my carreer, but I'll be done in a month or so.
-Then, once I'm done with the basics ("HTML-CSS-JS basics" repository), I'm going to make a nice presentation page of my own, stylized with NieR: Automata's overlay in a SPA style.
+In this moment I'm focusing mostly in my first year.
+I want to build a good base to start with and then move on to more complex concepts and projects.
+I don't like to rush things and I use to enjoy learning anythingg that is presented, so, I'm sure I'll be succeeding eventually.
 </p>